Attention, spelling police! Look away now. You won’t be able to read this without cringing. Maybe have a red pen on hand.

 The Kardashian Konundrum

-I’m cringing just writing that.
-And swapping C for K seems to be a common thing these days.
-Khloe, Karson and Kourtney would probably agree.
 What’s wrong with the letter C?
 It’s a good letter, dammit.
-Here’s a few more that will probably keep your kringing (sorry, I had to do it).
+Here’s a few more that will probably keep you kringing (sorry, I had to do it).

 - Kooper (or, even better), Koopa …

 Of course, there are two sides to every story.
-Often a baby’s name is selected due to the heritage of the parents and perhaps awful spellings run in the family.
+Often a baby’s name is selected due to the cultural heritage of the parents.
+Other times, awful spelling runs in the family.
 Some may also be based on a word from a different language.
-For example, Lukas and Jakob are both incredibly popular in Europe but here they just look like the parents need a lesson in spelling.
+For example, Lukas and Jakob are both incredibly popular in Europe.

 Because, let’s face it.
 If Olivia and Elyviia (or however it is supposed to be spelled) both applied for a job in 20 years’ time, who would you hire?
 The person with the name that won’t be tripped over?
 Or the person whose name sounds like her parents were on acid when deciding on what to name their child?